dapplets/dapplet-docs/docs/ex02-state-machine.md

 title: "Ex02: State machine"
 ---

-Let's change button state on its click.
+Now let’s try to have the button change its appearance when clicked.

 The initial code for this example is here: [ex02-state-machine-exercise](https://github.com/dapplets/dapplet-template/tree/ex02-state-machine-exercise).